-How convenience retailers can navigate demand and maximize basket share despite shorter visits in the time of social distancing.
+How convenience retailers can navigate demand and maximize basket share and in-store sales despite shorter visits in the time of social distancing.

 Last summer, before anyone uttered the words “COVID-19” or “coronavirus,” customers could enter a store and browse the aisles with no time limits, no masks, and certainly no arrows on the floor telling them which way to walk.
 Now, for better or worse, the landscape of the entire industry has changed, and retailers need to adjust the way they operate to attract and retain a profitable customer base.
-New safety regulations have restricted in-store capacity and inherently reduced the amount of time customers spend browsing – they enter the store with a specific product in mind, grab that item without touching anything else, and head to checkout as soon as possible.
+New safety regulations have restricted in-store capacity and inherently reduced the amount of time customers spend browsing, potentially harming c-store sales.
+They enter the store with a specific product in mind, grab that item without touching anything else, and head to checkout as soon as possible.

 As we enter the dog days of summer 2020 and consumers adjust to changing regulations and shopping expectations, their eagerness to spend time opening individual beer coolers or browsing the wine section may be minimal.
-With increased social distancing measures and a heightened one-track consumer mind, how can convenience store operators best balance safety measures with steady, or even increased, overall basket size?
+With increased social distancing measures and a heightened one-track consumer mind, how can convenience store operators best balance safety measures with steady, or even increased, overall basket size and in-store sales?

 Stock the Right Products